tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@priyanshps/index.md

 ## something interesting about you?

-- I can convert thoughts into project will drinking Tea.
+- I can convert thoughts into project while drinking Tea.
 - On personal front I love trance music and netflix.

 ### help I need?